mediacloud/backend/doc/creating_apps.markdown

 * Configure the app to write logs to `/dev/stdout` and / or `/dev/stderr`, e.g.:

   ```
-  # Write lighttpd's access log to /dev/stdout and error log to /dev/stderr
+  # Write access log to /dev/stdout and error log to /dev/stderr
   accesslog.filename = "/dev/stdout"
   server.errorlog    = "/dev/stderr"
   ```